matn7/CS-Notes/src/main/java/basic_java/Java11.md

 the instance variables.
 - The 3rd constructor does all the work.
 - No matter what constructor we call, the variables will always be initialized in 3rd constructor.
-- This is known as constructor chaining, the last constructor has the "responsibility" to initialize the variables.
+- This is known as **constructor chaining**, the last constructor has the "responsibility" to initialize the variables.

 **super() call example**